MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 chmod +x [script name]
 ```

-Additionally, certain scripts must be run with administrator privileges (like `kubelet`), and should be prefixed with `sudo`.
+Additionally, certain scripts must be run with super-user privileges (like `kubelet`), and should be prefixed with `sudo`.

 ### Cannot connect to the API server at `https://[address]:[port]` ###